bones-bones/delta-green-form/README.md

 `yarn start`
 Go to the host url: http://localhost:3000/host
 Open a new tab to http://localhost:3000
-From the host, click on Create Offer.
-An offer will be copied to your clipboard Go to the guest tab, click on Join.
+From the host, click on Create Offer
+Go to the guest tab, click on Join.
 The offer will be accepted and the guest response will be returned Go back to the host tab, click Accept Response
 Tada RTC!